Further Education During Unemployment: Identification, Estimation, and Empirical Implementation

 To make sense of these two steps, first note that Assumption \ref{assu:S2_seq_unconfound}(a) ensures that the average $Y_t(0)$ in the matched control set in step one is the average $Y_t(0)$ for the $D_{1}=1$ population.
 The problem is that $Y_t(0)$ is not observed for group i, so we need to replace it with observable quantities.
 This is what step two accomplishes.
 Under Assumption \ref{assu:S2_seq_unconfound}(b), the average $Y_t$ among group i's replacements is equal to the average $Y_t(0)$ of group i, which implies that the average $Y_t$ of the updated matched control set at the end of step two identifies $E[Y_t(0)|D_{1}=1]$.

 To compare our method with Lechner's, it is useful to recast our estimand construction also as a two-step process.
 The first step is identical to Lechner's, resulting in a matched control set consisting of groups i and ii.
 In the second step, we also replace group i by their never-enrolled counterparts.
 But unlike Lechner, these replacements share similar $\mathbf{X}^{1}$ with group i, rather than $\mathbf{X}^{2}$.
 Under our Assumption \ref{assu:S2_potential_outcome}, the observed mean $Y_t$ among these replacements is a lower bound for the mean $Y_t(0)$ of group i.
-Because we only use covariates $\mathbf{X}^{1}$, we can merge the two steps and directly look for matches with similar $\mathbf{X}^{1}$ among the never-enrollees.
+Because we only use covariates $\mathbf{X}^{1}$, we can merge the two steps and directly look for matches with similar $\mathbf{X}^{1}$ among the never-enrollees.\footnote{We also see a parallel between our approach and that of \citet{Lee2009} as both invoke a monotonicity assumption for partial identification. \citet{Lee2009} addresses sample selection (missing wage data for those not working) by assuming a nonnegative treatment effect on the selection variable (employment) and trimming the tails of the outcome distribution based on the excess proportion of employed individuals in the treatment group.
+We address dynamic treatment selection (missing counterfactual outcome) by maintaining Assumption \ref{assu:S2_potential_outcome} and substituting the unobserved potential outcomes of later-enrollees with observed outcomes of never-enrollees to construct a lower bound.}

 The point identification of the Lechner estimand is quite appealing, but its implementation is complex especially with many periods.
 Specifically, an $S$-period setting requires $S$ matching steps and involves the estimation of $S$ propensity scores.
 For the two-period case, implementing the estimand (\ref{eq:Lechner}) involves matching twice: first matching on the estimated propensity score $\tilde{p}_{1}(\mathbf{X}^{1})$, and then matching on the estimated propensity score vector $\left(p_{2}(\mathbf{X}^{2}),\tilde{p}_{1}(\mathbf{X}^{1})\right)$.
 We have eight periods for our Ohio analysis, as we allow for an enrollment window of eight quarters post-layoff.
 As such, we need to perform matching eight times, and each time, the corresponding propensity score vector increases in length by one. \citet{LechnerandMiquel2009} sensibly use Mahalanobis matching when matching on multiple propensity scores in their four-period analysis, but concerns with the curse of dimensionality become more relevant with more periods, thereby limiting the general applicability of the estimator.